 - Use a ruler to make sure the distance is correct.
 After years of gardening I ‘guess’ rather than measuring exactly.

-- Choose the larger seedlings with more leaves if you want to eat the thinnings instead of the smaller ones which might only have a couple of leaves.
+- Choose the larger seedlings with more leaves if you want to eat the thinnings.
+Leave the smaller ones to grow larger.

-- If you care more about harvesting the larger sized crop and are just composting the thinnings then leave the larger ones as they’ll mature faster.
+- If you care more about harvesting the larger-sized crop, and are just composting the plants, then leave the larger ones as they’ll mature faster.
 This is the case with crops like radishes or beets.

 - Remove the seedling gently from the soil, especially if the crops are very close together to reduce soil and root disruption.
 You might have to hold down the one you want to stay in the ground so it doesn’t pull up too.

-- If you have crops like kale or lettuce that you grew for baby greens in the spring, you can remove them and transplant them into another garden bed to reach full size.
+- Crops like kale or lettuce that you grew for baby greens in the spring, can be transplanted into another garden bed.